pehses/twixtools/README.md

     -i infile:  input file
     -o outfile: output file

 In the compression mode the input file should be an MRI raw data file, in the decompression mode (`-d`) it should be the hdf5 file containing the compressed data.
-The output file is then an hdf5 file (comprssion mode) or an MRI raw data file (decompression mode).
+The output file is then an hdf5 file (compression mode) or an MRI raw data file (decompression mode).

 Compression methods can be selected via: